san3jaya/agent-team-pipeline/README.md

 - **You talk to the Captain only.** The 5 subagents are hidden from the `@` autocomplete -- they're invoked automatically.
 - **The Captain will ask clarifying questions** if your request is vague or has trade-offs.
 Max 3 questions, framed as choices.
+- **After planning, you approve the plan.** The Captain presents the Architect's plan (classification, files, steps, risks) and waits for your approval before writing any code.
+You can approve, adjust, or reject.
 - **If something fails**, the Captain retries or routes to the Engineer for fixes.
 It will never silently swallow errors.
 - **The final report** tells you exactly what happened: steps run, steps skipped, issues found, invocation count, and efficiency breakdown.